Muszeb/ENQUIRE/README.md

 #### B

 Suppose you have conducted a differential expression analysis and obtained a list of differentially expressed genes (DEGs).
 Researchers often want to compare their DEG list with findings from previously published studies to contextualize their results.
-However, traditional literature searches that explicitly include specific DEGs as search terms are susceptible to cherry-picking bias, where curators may unconsciously select papers that confirm their expectations.
+However, traditional literature searches that explicitly include specific DEGs as search terms are susceptible to cherry-picking bias, where curators may (unconsciously) select papers that confirm their expectations.
-With ENQUIRE, you can first query for all papers relevant to your experimental topic without specifying individual genes, then leverage statistical significance testing to identify co-occurring entities, and finally examine the literature support and co-occurrence patterns of your DEGs.
-This workflow minimizes selection bias while maintaining analytical rigor.
+With ENQUIRE, you can first query for all papers relevant to your experimental topic without specifying individual genes, then extract significantly co-occurring entities, and finally examine the literature support and co-occurrence patterns of your DEGs.
+This workflow is reproducible and it minimizes selection bias.
 We employed such validation strategy in [this publication](https://doi.org/10.1038/s41598-025-11944-5).
-Here's how to construct such a query, using genes contained in the example ENQUIRE network provided in this repository (we also demonstrate additional filtering options such as `Year` of publication)
+Here's how to construct such a query, using genes contained in the example ENQUIRE network (we also demonstrate additional filtering options such as `Year` of publication):

 ```cypher
 MATCH (g1:Gene)-[:CO_OCCURS]-(g:Gene)-[:HAS_SOURCE]-(p:Literature)